Welcome & Classroom Information

 This Week's News:

-Kindergarten: This week we will review the letters and sounds of the alphabet, and we will continue Unit 3 of our Benchmark Advance reading series (Plants and Animals Have Needs).
-Our letter of the week is Cc.
-We will focus on printing Cc, its sound, and identifying words that begin with the letter Cc.
+Kindergarten: This week we will review the letters and sounds of the alphabet, and we will continue Unit 5 of our Benchmark Advance reading series (Technology at home and School).
+Our letter of the week is Uu.
+We will focus on printing Uu, its sound, and identifying words that begin with the letter Uu.
 In addition, the students will continue to practice their reading skills.
-This week's sight words will be: I, like, we, the, see, go, she, can, is, a, my, he, has, play, little.
+This week's sight words will be: I, like, we, the, see, go, she, can, is, a, my, he, has, play, little, and, you, big, with.

-First Grade: This week we will conclude Unit 4 of our Benchmark Advance series.
-We will focus on listening and retelling key details, identify who is telling the story, identify the setting, using context clues, drawing inferences about the characters, , and comparing/contrasting stories.
-Our spelling words will consist of the following sounds: review of ch, sh, th, wh, and s blends.
+First Grade: This week we will begin Unit 5 of our Benchmark Advance series (Technology at Work).
+We will focus on listening and retelling key details, sorting words into categories, using photographs to describe work settings, making and confirming predictions about events, distinguishing shades of meaning among verbs, and comparing/contrasting stories.
+Our spelling words will consist of the following sounds: long o words.
+This week's sight words are: find, how, over, under.

-Kindergarten: This week the students will practice writing the letter Hh.
+Kindergarten: This week the students will practice writing the letter Uu.
 We will continue to focus on beginning each letter at the top and moving downward.
-In addition, kindergarten students will practice writing their names, writing simple sentences using our recent sight words (I, like, we, the, see, go, she, can, is, a, my, he, has, play, little), and they will continue to learn narrative writing skills.
+In addition, kindergarten students will practice writing their names, writing simple sentences using our recent sight words (I, like, we, the, see, go, she, can, is, a, my, he, has, play, little, and, you, big, with), and they will continue to learn narrative writing skills.

-First Grade: The students will continue to use their knowledge of letter sounds to write simple sentences with assistance to communicate their feelings and ideas.
-This week we will continue our informative writing unit.
+First Grade: This week we will continue our informative writing unit.
 Specificially, students will learn how to choose a topic, plan their writing, illustrate the important details of their topic, and write informative sentences that answer the reader's questions.
-In addition, they will practice using pictures to teach about their topics, spelling difficult words, setting goals, and using illustrations to teach about their topic.
+In addition, they will learn to write a table of contents, set goals for improving their writing, and learn about using comparisons to give more details.

 This week's math lessons will focus on the following concepts: